smashley127/my-first-github-repository/README.md

-# my-first-github-repository
-Here is my first GitHub repository.
-Let's get started with GitHub!
+This line was replaced in feature-2 branch

-This line was modified manually during conflict resolution.
+This file was modified locally

-New line was added locally.
+This line was added in feature-2 branch

+Another modification in the feature-2 branch

+Edit in the feature-2 branch